ACM-FE-CU-Community/Sessions-Codes/Primes/primes.md

 ### Definition

-- N is a primes IFF it divides only by 1 and N
+- N is a prime IFF it divides only by 1 and N

 ### Primality test